Voice Differentiation

 A

-Andrew Xuan
+Andy Xuan

 Having been at Heidi for a while now, I think I really like Heidi as a transcription / "half-scribing" tool.
 A so-called cardinal disadvantage of virtual sessions over Heidi on the browser, whereby the mic is only listening to the provider - therefore non-provider voice is not even captured - is in fact a cardinal documentation advantage to some of us.
 It allows the provider to "echo dictate" / summarize, and distill clinical information so that Heidi can transcribe better, provider can "think better", and patients can even "hear better" (as provider "rephrases" some of the verbiage, which, in all honesty, should be a provider's job and not necessarily "AI's job" in the first place).